cogini/mix_systemd/README.md

 The library gets standard information in `mix.exs`, e.g. the app name and version, then calculates default values for its configuration parameters.

-You can then override these parameters using settings in `config/config.exs`, e.g.:
+You can override these parameters using settings in `config/config.exs`, e.g.:

 ```elixir
 config :mix_systemd,